 The preparation culminated in a flurry of activity the day before recording began, as twelve microphones dedicated to the drum kit alone were set up with their pre-amps, noise gates, compressors and the like.
 The vast studio mixing desk acted like a signal box at a main rail terminus, where literally millions of electrical signals would travel down the multitude of cables over the next few weeks.

-Eventually everything was as ready as it was going to be and at last, the music began to flow and the recording equipment began to roll for the new album tracks.
-It was 21st September 1999 and another album was about to be conceived.
+Eventually everything was as ready as it was ever going to be.
+At last the music began to flow and the recording equipment began to roll for the new album tracks.
+It was 21st September 1999 and the seventh Bon Jovi studio album that would become "Crush" was conceived.
 The album had originally been planned as a production using Bruce Fairbairn and Bob Rock who had both done so much work in the past with Bon Jovi.
 Very sadly, Bruce Fairbairn died at the beginning of the summer of 1999 and the plans had to be remade.
 Eventually a friend of the band from way back was chosen.
 His name - Luke Ebbin.

-Through the long hours of recording, there were good days when everything went well and there were bad days when the frustrations of technical breakdowns and hold ups had to be overcome.
-By the Thanksgiving weekend at the end of November, seven tracks had been completed and the foundations of five more had been laid.
+Through the long hours of recording, there were good days when everything went well, and there were bad days when the frustrations of technical breakdowns and hold ups had to be overcome.
+By the Thanksgiving weekend at the end of November 1999, seven tracks had been completed and the foundations of five more had been laid.
 Nearing the end of January, when the winter snow had arrived and the temperatures were well below freezing, the recording process was all but complete.
-Mixing was already being carried out in a variety of studio locations between the East and West coast USA .
+Mixing was already being carried out in a variety of studio locations between the East and West coast USA.

-Live ‘on line' internet chats with members of the band and the production team was popular with fans through the bonjovi.com and backstagejbj.com internet web pages.
+At that time, live ‘on line' internet chats with members of the band and the production team were popular with fans; through the "bonjovi.com" and "backstagejbj.com" internet web pages.
 The band also tried some live internet performances early in February.
 Next there were a flurry of promotional performances both in Europe and in the USA; the most notable of which was a live TV breakfast show on the streets of Manhattan early one morning for America's ‘Today' program.
-The attendant street audience was the largest in the history of the breakfast TV show.
+The attending street audience was the largest in the history of the breakfast TV show.

-Following a break from touring of nearly three years for Bon Jovi, the ‘Fanzine' writers like Shari, author of ‘Black Velvet Magazine' in Britain were becoming enthused at the prospect of another album.
-As an ardent fan, she will follow the band around the world as often as she is able, so as to see as many shows on any tour as she can manage.
-From that experience, her ‘Fan Magazine' is written.
+On the sidelines and following a break from touring of nearly three years for Bon Jovi; the ‘Fanzine' writers like Shari (who is the author of the ‘Black Velvet Magazine' in Britain) were again becoming enthused at the prospect of yet another Bon Jovi album.
+As a devoted fan, she would follow the band around the world as often as she was able; so as to see as many shows on any tour as she could manage.
+From that experience, her ‘Fan Magazine' articles would be written.

-Six weeks later it was September 11th 2001.
-Along with other well known performers, Bon Jovi gave tremendous support to those who suffered in the terrible events in the USA that day by playing at ‘The Concert for New York ' in Madison Square Garden on October 20th 2001.
+Along side other well known musicians and performers, Bon Jovi gave tremendous support to those who suffered in the terrible events in the USA that day in September 2001.
+They performed at ‘The Concert for New York ' in Madison Square Garden on October 20th 2001.

 The first show dates after “Bounce” was released were in Australia in December 2002.
 Then the main “Bounce” tour got under way in Japan in January 2003 and later went on to visit the USA and Europe.
 The tour was completed in the USA in the Summer of 2003.